Preventing Foodborne Illness

 - Thaw frozen food safely in the refrigerator, in cold water, or in the microwave.
 Never thaw foods on the counter, because bacteria multiply quickly in the parts of the food that reach room temperature.

 Food Safety Classes

-Classes are held in the basement of the health department or can be done on-site be request.
+Food handler classes are held in the basement of the health department or can be done on-site be request.

 Our Local Health Department is contracted with the State of Missouri to inspect, monitor, and educate.
 Therefore these food handler classes will be offered in accordance with the presently adopted State Food Code.

 Site specific training is offered as well.
 Always feel free to call and speak to the Public Health Environmental staff to make arrangements for a class that fits your type of business.